Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 ![](img/Reports_Center_338.png)

+### Report Elements
-**Report Elements** -- This allows you to determine which types of information to include in the report.
+This allows you to determine which types of information to include in the report.
 This varies by report type, but includes the dependent items related to the artifact being reported on (attachments, test steps, coverage, history, etc.)

 ![](img/Reports_Center_339.png)

+### Filters
 **Standard Field Filters** -- This allows you to constrain the range of data being reported on, based on the various fields associated with the artifact in question.
 These filters are typically selections from multi-valued-dropdown lists and date-ranges.

 ![](img/Reports_Center_340.png)